-Here's where the differences come in: The Wells Fargo Propel American Express® Card doesn't come with an annual fee, certainly a plus.
-The downside with this card, however, is that your potential relationship bonus level, no matter what other Wells Fargo deposit accounts you hold, is capped at 10 percent.
+Here's where the big differences come in: The Wells Fargo Propel American Express® card doesn't come with an annual fee, certainly a plus.
+The downside with this card, however, is it doesn't have potential relationship bonus opportunities like the 365.

-With that in mind, if you have Wells Fargo accounts and spend enough on your credit card to offset a modest annual fee, then you might be better off with the Wells Fargo Propel 365 American Express® Card (it does feature a $0 annual fee for the first 12 months).
+With that in mind, if you have Wells Fargo accounts and spend enough on your credit card to offset a modest annual fee ($0 for the 1st year and $45 after), then you might be better off with the Wells Fargo Propel 365 American Express® Card.
 Wells Fargo Propel 365 American Express® Card members can earn up to a 50 percent points bonus annually depending on the types of deposit accounts they carry with Wells Fargo.